AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/MS-4018-Gettingstartedpages/Gettingstartedcombinedlab.md

-# MS-4018: Draft, analyze, and present with Microsoft 365 Copilot
+# MS-4018: Draft, analyse, and present with Microsoft 365 Copilot

-Welcome to your MS-4018: Draft, analyze, and present with Microsoft 365 Copilot workshop!
+Welcome to your MS-4018: Draft, analyse, and present with Microsoft 365 Copilot workshop!
 We’re excited to guide you through hands-on learning with Microsoft 365 apps including PowerPoint, Word, Excel, Teams, and Outlook.
 It also introduces Microsoft 365 Copilot Chat and discusses the difference between work and web grounded data.

 ### Overall Estimated Timing: 240 Minutes

 ## Overview

 In this lab, you will explore how Microsoft 365 Copilot can enhance productivity across PowerPoint, Word, Excel, Teams, Outlook, and Copilot Chat.
 You will learn how to create professional presentations and documents, refine and organize content, and collaborate more effectively with your team.
-You will also use Copilot to analyze data, generate insights, and make data-driven decisions.
+You will also use Copilot to analyse data, generate insights, and make data-driven decisions.
 Additionally, you will practice drafting professional communications, scheduling meetings, and sharing results with stakeholders.
 Finally, you will use Copilot Chat to research, prepare, and document interview responses, demonstrating how Copilot supports both daily work and professional growth.
 Together, these labs provide hands-on experience in using Copilot to streamline work, improve quality, and boost overall productivity.

 ## Objectives